 Employers should only collect the limited information required and hold it for no longer than necessary.
 Employees should be told why the information is needed, how it will be stored, how long it will be retained and who will be able to access it.

 Can we make it mandatory for existing employees to receive the Covid-19 vaccination?

 Mandating vaccination for employees has never been tested in UK law.
 It may be possible for some employers to require the vaccine for all their existing employees.
 This is likely to be a minority of cases at the moment, but the picture may change in future.

 The key legal problems with mandating the vaccine are the risks associated with dismissing employees who refuse and have over two years’ service, and the potential for discrimination claims from employees with protected characteristics.

-The government has announced that vaccination will be compulsory for all English care homes regulated by the Care Quality Commission.
-This will be enshrined in legislation, meaning that care home employers will be able to rely on a legislative basis for dismissing employees who refuse the vaccine.
+The government has announced that vaccination will be compulsory for all English care homes regulated by the Care Quality Commission from 11 November.
+This has been enshrined in legislation, meaning that care home employers will be able to rely on a legislative basis for dismissing employees who refuse the vaccine.
 Other employers proposing mandatory vaccination will not be in the same position and will therefore need to consider:

 - Whether they have a fair reason to dismiss employees who refuse vaccination but have more than two years’ service: